Where did T. rex come from? Fossil provides a clue

-T. rex and other tyrannosaurs were huge, dominant predators.
-But they evolved from much smaller ancestors.
-The new discovery from Uzbekistan indicates that this supersizing happened quickly.
-It was only after the appearance of some anatomical features that may have helped the monster tyrannosaurs hunt so effectively.
+T. rex and other tyrannosaurs were huge, dominant predators, but they evolved from much smaller ancestors.
+The new discovery from Uzbekistan indicates that this supersizing happened quickly, and only after the appearance of some anatomical features that may have helped the monster tyrannosaurs hunt so effectively.

-The finding was reported by Hans-Dieter Sues of the Smithsonian's National Museum of Natural History in Washington, Stephen Brusatte of the University of Edinburgh in Scotland and others.
-They wrote a paper that was released by the Proceedings of the National Academy of Sciences.
+The finding was reported by Hans-Dieter Sues of the Smithsonian's National Museum of Natural History in Washington, Stephen Brusatte of the University of Edinburgh in Scotland and others in a paper released by the Proceedings of the National Academy of Sciences.

 They report finding bones of a previously unknown member of the evolutionary branch that led to the huge tyrannosaurs.
-This earlier dinosaur lived about 90 million years ago.
-It lived south of what is now the Aral Sea.
-It looked roughly like a T. rex, but was only about 10 to 12 feet long.
-It weighed only about 600 pounds at most, Sues said.
+This earlier dinosaur lived about 90 million years ago, south of what is now the Aral Sea.
+It looked roughly like a T. rex, but was only about 10 to 12 feet long and weighed only about 600 pounds at most, Sues said.
 T. rex grew about four times as long and weighed more than 20 times as much.

 The discovery helps fill in a frustrating gap in the tyrannosaur fossil record.
 Before that gap, which began some 100 million years ago, the ancestral creatures were only about as big as a horse.
 Right after the gap, at about 80 million years ago, tyrannosaurs were multi-ton behemoths like T. rex.
 The new finding shows the forerunners were still relatively small even just 90 million years ago.
 So the size boom happened pretty quickly.

-The inner ears of the newfound beast already had tyrannosaur features associated with good agility and hearing low-pitched sounds.
-Those might have helped it detect prey or other animals at a distance.
-But, the creature lacked the massive, bone-snapping teeth and large sinuses found in T. rex.
+The inner ears of the newfound beast already had tyrannosaur features associated with good agility and hearing low-pitched sounds, which might have helped it detect prey or other animals at a distance.
+However, the creature lacked the massive, bone-snapping teeth and large sinuses found in T. rex.

-The discovery helps scientists understand how "the (anatomical) parts got put together ... on the path to T-rex-hood," said Thomas R. Holtz, Jr. of the University of Maryland.
-Holtz didn't participate in the study.
-It also suggests where to dig for more fossils to investigate the transition, he said.
+The discovery helps scientists understand how "the (anatomical) parts got put together ... on the path to T-rex-hood," said Thomas R. Holtz, Jr. of the University of Maryland, who didn't participate in the study.
+And it suggests where to dig for more fossils to investigate the transition, he said.